Tenacious-Qi/calculator/README.md

 This is the calculator for The Odin Project: https://www.theodinproject.com/courses/web-development-101/lessons/calculator

-This will likely be my biggest challenge yet.
+This assignment was very challenging but strengthened my javascript skills.